 TGbf Editor: Modify P58.24 to P58.35 in D5.0 as follows:

-Since the scaling and quantization is performed for each RX/TX chain pair, the scaled and quantized CSI values are ordered by RX/TX chain pair.
-The measured CSI begins with the set of scaling factors for each RX/TX chain pair.
-For each RX/TX chain pair there is a 12-bit positive scaling factor.
+The scaling and quantization is performed independently for each receive chain and transmit chain pair.
+The measured CSI begins with the set of scaling factors for each receive chain and transmit chain pair, which is a 12-bit positive scaling factor.
 If there is an odd number of scaling factors, then the set of scaling factors is followed by a 4-bit padding field.

-For each pair of transmit chain and receive chain, the in-phase (real) component of the CSI is entered first and followed by the quadrature (imaginary) component of the CSI.
-This begins with the lowest frequency subcarrier, and is repeated for each subcarrier.
+For each receive chain and transmit chain pair, the real (He(R)(r, t, k)) component of the CSI is encoded in the first 8-bits and the imaginary ( He(I)(r, t, k)) component of the CSI encoded in the second 8-bits.
+This begins with the lowest frequency subcarrier and is repeated for each subcarrier.
 The number of subcarriers (NSC) included in the measured CSI is defined in Table 9-129l (Number of subcarriers as a function of bandwidth, puncturing, and Ng).